Wizards & Children:

 Percy’s next promotion, about 5 months later, to personal assistant to his Department’s Head, however, should be regarded as a false message on the way such matters are normally handled.
 That situation was not normal in the least.
 Percy is a young man very sure of his own excellence, and it is clear that, secure in the honesty of his own intentions, he did not question that he had earned that promotion.
 But, to the reader, particularly to the reader who has finished the book and is now looking back and counting the clues, it is clear that Percy’s promotion was deliberately engineered and given to him by no less than Voldemort and Wormtail, themselves.

 For them, Percy Weasley was a gift from the gods.
 Upon discovering Percy; young, keen and above all, inexperienced, already in place in Crouch’s Department, Imperius-controled Barty Crouch Sr. could simply be instructed to name Percy as his personal assistant, after showing him a visible degree of favor; and then take “medical leave”, sending all further instructions by owl, at a much earlier date than they would have otherwise been able to remove him from public view.
 If nothing else, Wormtail knew exactly how any such instructions should be worded in order to best allay suspicion.
-Percy, clearly, never knew what hit him.
+Percy clearly never knew what hit him.

 From what we can determine in canon, Percy also clearly did not know that his former pet rat, Scabbers, was an Animagus and a spy, and was now an active supporter of Lord Voldemort.
 Ron knew it.
-But Percy had not been told that.
+But we get no indication that Percy had ever been told that.
 At best, Percy was only aware of the brouhaha between Ron and Hermione when it was believed that Scabbers had been killed by Crookshanks.
 His reappearance, months later, was never widely advertised.
 From Molly’s reaction upon being confronted with Sirius Black in the Hospital Wing at the end of GoF (a full year later) it is obvious that Ron had not shared any of that information with anyone in his family.
 And, following the twins’ lead in such things — as he nearly always does — Ron would certainly not have shared the information with Percy.
 (Who, at that point in the series, would have passed such knowledge on to their parents.)
 It is improbable, however, that even had Percy known this information it would have caused him to be more inclined to question the provenance of his superior’s alleged instructions.
 Percy, who seems to be singularly lacking in paranoia, was not expecting to have to spot attempted subversion or a covert attack.

-Percy’s later acceptance of a post on the Minister for Magic’s own staff is a slightly different proposition, but again, the opportunity is unlikely to be typical.
+Percy’s later acceptance of a post on the Minister for Magic’s own staff is a slightly different proposition, but again, the opportunity was unlikely to be typical.
 To take advantage of this offer he was forced to openly oppose and indeed to make a complete break from his own family.
 Percy has been much criticized by the younger fans for this decision.
 I am inclined to cut the boy some slack, however.
 And, indeed, it is made clear to the reader that breaking contact with his family has not deprived Percy of any source of emotional support.
 His family has never really been shown to give him any appreciable degree of such support.
 Which speaks far more unfavorably of Percy’s family, than it does of Percy.

 We do not have the full information concerning what was behind that particular offer for promotion, however.
 If Minister Fudge really only offered the position in hopes of keeping an eye on a family suspected of supporting Albus Dumbledore, as Arthur contended, he certainly did not get one.
 Yet Percy was still on Fudge’s staff at the end of the year, and the following month he was still employed within the office of the Minister for Magic by Fudge’s successor.
 Evidently he had earned his place, in the eyes of his employers.
 And had done it without spying either on his family, or upon Harry Potter.